Puppy and young dog socialisation and training

 Puppy Pre-school and Young dogs classes

-The puppy class is 45 minutes long and the young dog class is 1 hour long.
+The puppy class is 45 minutes long.

-We teach how to read how your dog is feeling – but download this great app which shows in pictures what your dog is feeling – some of them are pictures where a dog is mistaken for being happy (and he isn’t).
+We teach how to read how your dog may be feeling – but download this great app which shows in pictures what your dog is feeling – some of them are pictures where a dog is mistaken for being happy (and he isn’t).
 Download and share especially with children.
 Dog decoder app